Corporate Social Responsibility and Sustainability

 - Project management is the responsibility of the local units working on the project.

 The Volkswagen Group supports a large number of projects that promote the arts and culture, education, science, health and sport, or that serve to develop regional structures and conserve nature.
 These projects make CSR a learning platform for all brands and in all of the Company’s regions.
-Our extensive cooperation with the German Red Cross and the German Nature and Biodiversity Conservation Union (NABU) are good examples of this.
+Our long-standing cooperation with the German Nature and Biodiversity Conservation Union (NABU), the contact we have to our local neighborhoods at many Group locations and our cooperation with the German Red Cross (DRK) are examples of this.

 NABU has worked with Volkswagen AG for many years and, since the end of 2012, this alliance has been based on a new, expanded cooperation and advisory agreement.
 NABU is a strategic partner for Volkswagen on the Group’s path to becoming the most environmentally friendly automobile manufacturer in the world.